-In the section under the Tools menu, the Now playing box is showing the item that is currently played by the main OnAir playout.
+In the section under the Tools menu, the Now playing box is showing the item that is currently played by the main OnAir playout, while the Template box shows which scheduling template is currently in use.

 Under the Now playing box, a small player allows you to play the item currently selected in the Library.
 The output used for the playout is the one you have set for the Internal Editor in the Audio Card configuration.